YSZhuoyang/parallel-random-forests/README.md

 * Support continus features, which are repeatedly used during split.
 * Support both Infogain and Gini impurity as split criteria.
 * No need of pruning.
-* 30% - 45% faster than Weka Random Forests.
+* 40% - 50% faster than Weka Random Forests (for large scale dataset).
 * Linear scalable speedup by OpenMP and Open mpi parallelization.

 <p align="center">